Xiaojinkou railway station

-Xiaojinkou railway station (小金口站 (Xiǎojīnkǒu Zhàn, Small Gold Mouth station)) is a railway station in Huicheng District, Huizhou, Guangdong, China.
+Xiaojinkou railway station (小金口站 (Xiǎojīnkǒu Zhàn)) is a railway station in Huicheng District, Huizhou, Guangdong, China.
 It opened on 30 March 2016.
 The station is located on Huizhou Avenue, and has an island and two side platforms.
 The station was the eastern terminus of the Guangzhou–Huizhou intercity railway until the section to Huizhou North railway station opened on 29 September 2025.

 The station has 4 points of entry/exit, lettered A-D. Exit D was used in the past when the station first opened, but was later changed to only use Exit C. On 2 July 2025, Exit B was reopened.

 History

 As a supporting station connecting to Huizhou North railway station (Note: Now known as Huizhou Railway Station.
 From 1990 to 2003, the station was known as Huizhou North Railway Station), this station was named North Coach Terminal in the early planning stage, but at that time, it was only reserved for the long term and was planned as an elevated station.
 After the construction of the Huizhou Boulevard section of the Dongguan–Huizhou Intercity Railway (now Guangzhou–Huizhou intercity railway) started in 2009, the Huizhou Municipal Government continued to strive to adjust the line underground in order to avoid the elevated line cutting the city and the construction of the elevated line affecting urban traffic.

 In 2010, after the Ministry of Railways intervened in the construction of the Pearl River Delta Metropolitan Region intercity railway, the line scheme was redesigned, and the line through Huizhou Boulevard was changed to underground, and the station was also changed to a non-reserved underground station and named Huizhou North Coach Terminal.